Amnesia: The Dark Descent: Sales and accolades

-Sequels
+Legacy

 An indirect sequel called Amnesia: A Machine for Pigs was released on 10 September 2013, developed by The Chinese Room and published by Frictional Games.
-A Machine for Pigs is an indirect sequel to The Dark Descent which, while set in the same universe, takes place in an alternative history with different characters.
+It takes place in the same universe as The Dark Descent, but in an alternative history with different characters.

 The third game in the series, titled Amnesia: Rebirth was announced on 6 March 2020.
-Rebirth, the second Amnesia game to be developed by Frictional Games.
+Rebirth is the second Amnesia game to be developed by Frictional Games.
 A gameplay reveal trailer was uploaded on 2 October 2020 to a positive reception.
 The game was released on 20 October 2020 for PlayStation 4, Linux and Windows.

-On December 1st, 2022.
-The fourth game in the series, titled Amnesia: The Bunker was announced and is set to release on 16 May 2023.
-The Bunker, is the third Amnesia game to be made by Frictional Games.
-The game features combat in a semi-open world, a first for the series.
+Amnesia: The Bunker, developed by Frictional Games, was released on 6 June 2023.